 - This lesson provides the chemistry, operational conditions purification and troubleshooting of electroless nickel plating processes used in aerospace finishing.

 - This lesson will provide operational guidance for obtaining sound plated deposits on selected areas of a part by using brush plating methods.

 - 20. Stripping

-- This lesson will provide the chemistry and operational conditions utilized in stripping typical aerospace coatings.
+- This lesson covers the chemistry and operational conditions used in stripping typical aerospace coatings.

 - 21. Thermal Spray & PVD

-- This lesson will provide basic information on the most commonly used alternatives to electroplating:
+- This lesson will provide basic information on the most common alternatives to electroplating: